-For example, a composite includes an inbound service binding component (an inbound adapter), a BPEL process service component, and an outbound reference binding component (an outbound adapter).
+For example, a SOA composite application includes an inbound service binding component (an inbound adapter), a BPEL process service component, and an outbound reference binding component (an outbound adapter).
 The details of this composite are stored in the

-The binding component establishes the connectivity between a SOA composite and the external world.
+The binding component establishes the connectivity between a SOA composite application and the external world.
 There are two types of binding components: